 Regularly invited to perform for foreign dignitaries, Tedeschi has entertained the likes of Their Royal Highnesses the Crown Prince and Princess of Denmark, Vladimir Putin, George W Bush and Nelson Mandela at events such as the Commonwealth Heads of Government Meeting, World Expo and G’day USA.

 Charitable performances and commitment to worthwhile causes have been most prominent in Tedeschi’s career.
 Among these special performances includes playing for the Dalai Lama at a fundraising concert in London (2000), for the Karuna Foundation in support of Cambodian Orphans and at the Sydney Opera House gala concert for the Wayside Chapel.
-Tedeschi is the Roving Ambassador for The Australian Children’s Music Foundation, Ambassador for Sydney and Ryde Eisteddfods, the patron of the Bowraville Cultural Festival and the Blue Mountains Concert Society.
+Tedeschi is the Roving Ambassador for The Australian Children’s Music Foundation, Ambassador for Sydney Eisteddfod, and patron of Ryde Eisteddfod, the Bowraville Cultural Festival and the Blue Mountains Concert Society.

 His profile has permeated to other art forms, most notably as the subject in Cherry Hood’s striking portrait of Tedeschi that won the 2002 Archibald Prize, one of Australia’s oldest and most prestigious art awards, for her work entitled Simon Tedeschi Unplugged.
 He is also attached to the Oscar-winning movie ‘Shine’, playing the hands of acclaimed pianist David Helfgott and was a regular guest on ABC TV’s Spicks and Specks.